Shanti School of Taijiquan

 Strength Training and Sports Performance

 Sports and activities as diverse as skiing, boating, running, climbing, dressage, and golf require a highly developed, centered movement and communication between body parts.
 As the exercises specifically increase bone density, joint flexibility, tissue elasticity and plasticity, joints function better and are less likely to fail when falls do occur, or when the body is pushed to the "extreme."
+What is Tai Chi? with George Xu and Susan Matthews is a video that explains and demonstrates some of the higher-level concepts of Chen Tai Chi energy movement, stances, and strength.

 "My skiing had been at a plateau for about three years, and after only 7 weeks of taijiquan, I rip.
 The change is awesome, like night and day.
-Now I move with more relaxation and efficiency—it’s effortless, like water." —Todd Swanson
+Now I move with more relaxation and efficiency—it’s effortless, like water." —T. Swanson

 Improve Sexual Function, Prostate and Bladder